frappe/erpnext/erpnext/docs/user/manual/en/human-resources/expense-claim.md

-Expense Claim is made when Employee’s make expenses out of their pocket on behalf of the company.
+Expense Claim is made when Employee’s make expenses out of their pocket on behalf of the organization.
 For example, if they take a customer out for lunch, they can make a request for reimbursement via the Expense Claim form.

 To make a new Expense Claim, go to: